mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ##### 1.2.1.1 Run configurations

+This project comes with three run configurations.
+This first run configuration is called `Main` and directly executes the `main` method of the `Main` class.
-This project comes with two run configuration, one for creating and one for executing the resulting JAR.
+The other two run configurations create and execute the resulting JAR, respectively.
-Note that the latter run configuration will [fail](#24-maven-jar-plugin-issues).
+Note that execution of the JAR will [fail](#24-maven-jar-plugin-issues).

 ### 1.3 Maven